Juneteenth

 JUNETEENTH: June 19th

-While a lot of progress has been made since the end of chattel slavery, much still needs to be done to end oppression of the men, women and children with melanin rich complexions.
-As adults raising and educating children, we are in a position to do better than those that came before us.
-May we teach the next generation to love, appreciate and learn from those around us who are different from ourselves.
+While a lot of progress has been made since the end of chattel slavery, much still needs to be done to end the oppression of men, women, and children with melanin-rich complexions.
+As adults raising and educating children, we are in a position to do better than those who came before us.
+May we teach the next generation to love, appreciate, and learn from those around us who are different from ourselves.

 Here are some ways you and your family can celebrate and learn more about Juneteenth: